 89% of the participants in this study suffered an additional compression fracture after participating in flexion (curl up) exercises.
 Gives the scientific support and rationale for avoiding all spinal flexion exercises in those with low bone density!

-Articles written by Sherri Betz, PT, GCS, Available on Other Web Sites
+Podcasts and Articles written by Sherri Betz, PT, GCS, Available on Other Web Sites

 An ADVANCE interview with geriatrics specialist Sherri Betz, PT.